Disaster recovery stages

 The following table lists the different stages of the disaster recovery process.

-For definitions of different terms and concepts used in DRaaS see, Disaster recovery concepts.
+For definitions of different terms and concepts used, see Disaster recovery concepts.

 The Druva AWS proxy replicates the entire virtual machine the first time it creates a DR copy.
 Subsequently, it incrementally updates the DR copy based on the replication frequency specified in the DR plan.
 This DR copy replaces the copy that is present in your AWS account.
 Druva AWS proxy maintains only the latest DR copy of a virtual machine.
 At the time of failover, the Druva AWS proxy: